 Common Crunch Mistakes

-Much of the intense criticisms of crunches comes from lifters’ tendency to perform them incorrectly.
-But if you perform them without rookie mistakes, they can be an effective addition to a well-rounded core routine.
+Much of the intense criticism of crunches comes from lifters’ tendency to perform them incorrectly.
+But if you perform them with proper crunch form, they can be an effective addition to a well-rounded core routine.

 Crunching With Your Shoulders